coreyb-git/asciidoctor-pdf-mathjax/README.md

 #### Notes

-- The `:stem:` attribute must be set in the document header or via the `-a stem` flag to enable STEM processing.
+- The `:stem:` attribute must be set in the document header, or via the `-a stem` flag, to enable STEM processing.
-- The `:math-cache-dir: <Cache Dir>` must be set in the document header, or via the `-a math-cache-dir=<Cache Dir>` command line attribute.
+- The `:math-cache-dir: <Cache Dir>` must be set in the document header, or via the `-a math-cache-dir=<Cache Dir>` command line attribute, for any SVG image caching to take place.
 - Both inline (`stem:[...]` or `latexmath:[...]`) and block (`[stem]`) STEM content are supported.
 - Ensure your system has internet access during the first run, as MathJax may need to fetch resources required for rendering MathJax and LaTeX (subsequent runs can work offline).